ready to learn spanish?

 GROUPS:

-Students meet with their instructor from 6 to 8 pm once a week for a total of 30 hours during a 10-week period.
-Saturday morning classes are available on demand.
-Please check the CALENDAR for upcoming courses and contact juan for information about how to register.
+Students meet with their instructor for a 2-hour class from 6 to 8 pm once a week for a total of 30 hours during a 10-week period.
+Saturday morning classes are available upon request.
+Please check our CALENDAR for upcoming courses and our PROGRAM for information about Beginners, Intermediate, Advanced, Conversation, and contactJuan for information about how to register.

 Mexican folk art is a democratic and inclusive form that decorates everything from everyday utensils to art galleries worldwide.